phistrom/datetime-routeros/README.md

 Once the variable has been created, you can call it from the command line like `:put [$datetime]`.
 See below for an example of a script that can use the function.

 ## Install
-This script only needs to run once per boot.
+The create-datetime-function script only needs to run once per boot.
 You can make a scheduled task that runs this script at startup to make sure the `$datetime` global function is always available to you.

 ## Example Script
 ```